Main Page Content

 - B.S., Atmospheric Science, Cornell University, 2002

 - I study heavy precipitation and its link to flash flooding.
-I’m particularly interested in how heavy rainfall is organized and how atmospheric processes that produce different organizations.
+I’m particularly interested in how heavy rainfall is organized and how atmospheric processes produce different organizations.
 I also look to connect meteorology and hydrology by examining how rainfall organization is related to flash flooding patterns.
-I have done a little work in the past on lake effect snow, as well.

 - Yang, Long, James Smith, Mary Lynn Baeck, Elie Bou-Zeid, Stephen Jessup, Fuqiang Tian, Heping Hu, 2013: Impact of Urbanization on Heavy Convective Precipitation under Strong Large-Scale Forcing: A Case Study over the Milwaukee-Lake Michigan Region, submitted, Journal of Hydrometeorology.